Denzel-Daniel-D-T/game-design/gamerule.md

 - Element Type is divided into two types: Primal and Composite
   - Primal elements cannot be created from any reaction
   - Composite elements can be created from reacting two different elements.

+# Scoring

+- Map Exploration Progress: each major area has one, to track how many treasure chests are found and how many ancient mechanisms or puzzles are solved.
+- Currencies: You can collect Money and use them for crafting, forging, upgrading, and buying items from shops.